druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 - Certainty-equivalent spending is *intuitive*: it's real spending discounted based on volatility and a risk aversion parameter.
 Units are real dollars.
 Certainty-equivalent spending is the variable income stream converted to an equivalently desirable constant income stream for a retiree with a given level of risk aversion under CRRA.
 - We *can*, in practice, find strategies that maximize certainty-equivalent spending.
 Maximizing expected utility directly is more abstract, and can lead to computational and calibration problems.[^1]
-- Certainty-equivalent spending is a quantity that is derived from CRRA utility and *consistent* with it (even though maximizing expected certainty-equivalent spending over a distribution of returns the same as maximizing expected utility).
+- Certainty-equivalent spending is a quantity that is derived from CRRA utility and *consistent* with it (even though maximizing expected certainty-equivalent spending over a distribution of returns is *not* the same as maximizing expected utility).
 - Directionally, certainty-equivalent spending is a metric that you *could* plausibly *want* to maximize.
 - Maximizing certainty-equivalent spending is *informative*.
 It allows us to turn a single *gamma* dial to compute historically optimal parameters for complex strategies at different levels of risk aversion.